 Background work for this DPD has been on-going throughout the monitoring period with work taking place on the Strategic Housing Market Assessment, the Strategic Housing Land Availability Assessment and an Economic and Retail study.
-As mentioned above, publication of the RSS, which took place in September 2008, will be fundamental to the further work on the production of this document.
-It is anticipated that work will continue on the evidence baseline for this document and once the Core Strategy has progressed forward to the draft stage, formulation of Issues and Options for the Housing and Economic Development DPD will begin.
+The publication of the RSS, which took place in September 2008, is fundamental to the further work on the production of this document.
+It is anticipated that work will continue on the evidence baseline for this document and once the Core Strategy has progressed forward to the draft stage, formulation of the draft Housing and Economic Development DPD will begin.

-TABLE 16: ADOPTED LOCAL DEVELOPMENT SCHEME PROGRESS
+TABLE 14: ADOPTED LOCAL DEVELOPMENT SCHEME PROGRESS

 Document Status Description LDS Milestone Reg.
-27 stage Revised estimated or achieved date LDS Milestone Submission to Secretary of State (Reg 30) Revised estimated or achieved date for submission to SoS (Reg 30) LDS Milestone Adoption date Revised estimated or achieved date of adoption Core Strategy DPD Sets the vision, objectives and Core Strategy for the development of the area December 2007 March 2009 May 2008 October 2009 June 2009 November 2010 Progress on the Core S plan.
-Strategy: Prog ress has slipped on this c document.
-An initial c onsultation (Issues a and Options) has been a chieved and a new date of March 2009 has b een set for the draft Proposals Map DPD To illustrate the Core Strategy and DPD policies December 2007 March 2009 May 2008 October 2008 June 2009 July 2010 Progress on the Propo sals Map: This DPD follows the same ti metable of production as the Core Strategy .
-Housing and Economic Development DPD Provides detailed policy coverage on housing and economic development issues.
-September 2008 April 2009 August 2009 July 2010 August 2010 July 2011 Progress on the Housing and Economic Development DPD: This DPD has slipped slightly mainly due to the extended period of waiting for the publication of RSS and due to undertaking work n the evidence baseline, both of which are central to the DPD.
+27 stage Revised estimated or achieved date LDS Milestone Submission to Secretary of State (Reg 30) Revised estimated or achieved date for submission to SoS (Reg 30) LDS Milestone Adoption date Revised estimated or achieved date of adoption Core Strategy DPD Sets the vision, objectives and Core Strategy for the development of the area December 2007 April 2009 June 2008 November 2009 July 2009 December 2010 Progress on the Core S plan.
+Strategy: Prog ress has slipped on this document.
+An initial o consultation (Issues and Options) has been a achieved and a new date e of April 2009 has b een set for the draft Proposals Map DPD To illustrate the Core Strategy and DPD policies December 2007 April 2009 June 2008 November 2008 July 2009 August 2010 Progress on the Propo sals Map: This DPD follows the same ti metable of production as the Core Strategy Housing and Economic Development DPD Provides detailed policy coverage on housing and economic development issues.
+September 2008 April 2009 August 2009 July 2010 August 2010 July 2011 Progress on the Housing and Economic Development DPD: This DPD has slipped slightly mainly due to the extended period of waiting for the publication of RSS and due to undertaking work in the evidence baseline, both of which are central to the DPD.
 A new timetable has been outlined above to take account of these issues and to tie in with the production of the Core Strategy.